Hustra03/Projekt-3/index.md

     <main>
       <div class="lappar">
         <div class="lapp" id="#help">
           <p>Welcome.
 Here are some instructions on how to use this service.
-Simply write in the empty note, and when you are done press sumbit.
+Simply write in the empty note, and when you are done press submit.
-            You can press the delete button on the top right in order to remove a specific note, and when you submit one a new empty one will be created.</p>
+            Click on an empty note to erase it.</p>
         </div>

         <div class="lapp" >